AdamElSoudi/Coding-Portfolio/University-Work/Databases/Databases_2/NoSQL_Labs/Lab2/README.md

 ## Overview
 This project contains MongoDB scripts and exercises for **NoSQL Lab 2** at university.
 It demonstrates queries, aggregations, updates, and lookups on sample datasets including **cities**, **customers**, and **orders**.
-All work is included in the `db2_queries.js` file, with MongoDB shell commands to explore and manipulate the data.

 ## Features
 - **City Queries**: Retrieve cities by ID, coordinates, or population; perform regex searches.